An isoperimetric inequality for Laplace eigenvalues on the sphere: Proof of Theorem

 As was mentioned in the introduction, it is known that $ \Lambda_k(\mathbb{S}^2)=8\pi k $ for $k=1$ (\cite{Hersch1970}), $k=2$ (\cite{Nadirashvili2002, Petrides2014}) and $k=3$ (\cite{Nadirashvili-Sire2015q2}).

-Let us first show that for $k=1$ a round metric is, up to rescaling, the unique maximal metric on the sphere among all metrics that are smooth outside a finite number of conical singularities (recall that by the results of \cite{Matthiesen-Siffert2017q}, on any surface there exists a maximal metric for the first eigenvalue satisfying these assumptions).
+Let us first show that for $k=1$ a round metric is, up to rescaling, the unique maximal metric on the sphere among all metrics that are smooth outside a finite number of conical singularities.
 This is well-known for smooth metrics.
 Indeed, it was proved in~\cite{Montiel-Ros1986} (see also \cite{ElSoufi1986}) that there exists at most one metric in a conformal class admitting an isometric immersion into a unit sphere by the first eigenfunctions.
 Given that there is only one conformal structure on $\mathbb{S}^2$, the uniqueness of the maximal metric readily follows from Theorem~\ref{Nadirashvili-ElSoufi-Ilias}.
 It remains to show that a maximal metric for the first eigenvalue on the sphere is smooth.
 It follows from Proposition~\ref{sufficient-maps} that a maximal metric is induced by a linearly full harmonic immersion with branch points $f:\mathbb{S}^2\longrightarrow\mathbb{S}^{2m}$ of harmonic degree $d.$ Since it is maximal for the first eigenvalue, we have $N(2)=1.$ It follows from Theorem~\ref{Ejiri} that if $d>1$ then $1\geqslant d+1,$ which is impossible.
-Therefore, $d=1$, and hence $m=1$ by Proposition \ref{sufficient-maps}.
+Therefore, $d=1$, and hence $m=1$ by Proposition~\ref{sufficient-maps}.
 Moreover, $\Area(\mathbb{S}^2,f^*g_{\mathbb{S}^2})= 4\pi$, which implies that $f$ is a one-sheeted covering.
 In particular, it does not have branch points, and thus a maximal metric is smooth.